joseph-murray-az/joseph-murray-az.github.io/_posts/2024-12-20-a-year-of-product-in-review.md

 **Epanadiplosis**

 At the start of the year, I used the metaphor of a river, which provides the banks that constrain the water and set the course toward an unknown destination ahead.
-From where I sit—or perhaps when—the water rushes ever faster as we ferry toward the mists of the upcoming new year.
+From where I now sit—or perhaps when—the water rushes ever faster as we ferry toward the mists of the upcoming new year.